dylanhan99/rdxgraphics/README.md

 - Task 2: BVHSystem.cpp (BVH building), BVHPass.cpp (Render pass handling BVH drawing, colors stated there)

 ## Other Notes
-- Average 3 hours daily on this assignment
+- Average 2 hours daily on this assignment
 - The USE_CSD3151_AUTOMATION for assignment_vs/fs shader buffers are located at the top of RenderSystem.cpp
 - Do not touch BV in the inspector, only change via Settings window.
 There is no null validation within BVH system for this and can crash.
+- Program crashes in release mode, if objectpicking is attempted with OBB.
+In debug, no such issue.
+Unable to determine issue right now.